SultanKhanfar/sultankhanfar.com/content/projects/AMAF.md

 showInProjects: true
 ---

-Awarded to 30 graduating high school students across the state of Florida.
-Selections are made holistically.
+Awarded to 30 students in Florida who are pursuing college and demonstrate notable holistic achievement.